yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 "We found that **4 layers** was the minimum required to get reasonable WER performance for distil-small.en, where it performs to within 3% WER of Whisper large-v2 while being **5.6x faster**"

-"While distil-medium.en and distil-large-v2 use 2 decoder layers each, distil-small.en uses 4.
+"While distil-medium.en and distil-large-v2 use **2 layers of decoders** layers each, distil-small.en uses 4.
 Using more decoder layers improves the WER performance of the model, at the expense of **slower inference speed**"

 <br>